Skip to main content

 Assessment

-A scheme of merits and distinctions recognises excellent or outstanding performance across each sector of the curriculum.
-Prizes reward special ability both in the main examinations and in specialist subjects.
+A scheme of merits and distinctions recognises excellent or outstanding attainment across each area of the curriculum.
+Prizes reward outstanding achievement across all the assessment methods and in specialist areas of the curriculum.

 Resources and facilities

-As a medical student you’ll learn across three Queen Mary campuses - Whitechapel, Mile End and West Smithfield, benefitting from the excellent resources of each to aid your studies:
+As a medical student studying on the London MBBS course, you’ll learn across three Queen Mary campuses - Whitechapel, Mile End and West Smithfield, benefitting from the excellent resources of each to aid your studies:

-• a dedicated teaching room equipped with anatomical specimens, medical images, videos and specialised computer imaging
+• Dedicated teaching rooms equipped with anatomical specimens, medical images, videos and specialised computer imaging

 We have recently opened a new satellite campus in the heart of Ilford.
 The space will be used for education purposes, enabling medical students to learn both in the classroom and mock ward environment.